 Getting to Skye is easy – you can take the road bridge from Kyle of Lochalsh to Kyleakin, or one of the two ferries that run from Mallaig and Glenelg.

-From Skye, it’s just a short ferry trip to get to the Isle of Raasay, a small island perfect for exploring on bike or foot.
+Raasay, close to the island of Skye, is small, gorgeous, and perfect for exploring on bike or foot.
 The name Raasay, or Ratharsair in Gaelic, translates to mean Isle of the Roe Deer, so keep an eye out for these magnificent beasts and other wildlife such as otters, mountain hares and sea eagles.

 There’s plenty of history across the island to explore throughout your visit.
 Just by the ferry terminal, you can explore the small but perfectly formed forest of Inverarish, complete with the ruins of an Iron Age broch.
 Brochel meanwhile has trails leading to the ruins of Brochel Castle, a Clan MacLeod stronghold built over 500 years ago.

 During the 19th century Clearances, many people were evicted from their homes by desperate landlords, and were forced to start new lives elsewhere.
 Follow the eastern shore trail to the settlement of Screapadal, movingly remembered in Sorley MacLean's Gaelic poetry.
 The solemn ruins of the abandoned village are one of the stunning sights you’ll see as you hike the 2 hour, strenuous trail here.
 You could even end your trip with a wee dram at the Raasay Distillery, the island's first legal still.